hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > As near as I can recollect the act.
 >
-> If Johnson and his gang this act well knew,
+> If Johnson[^205] and his gang this act well knew,
 >
 > They would no longer publicans pursue

->
+[^205]: Johnson, the noted Informer, who has lately laid informations against numerous Publicans, for not closing their doors by a certain hour at night, and for other violations of the late Act.

 > For trifling penalties, but leave such gains,
 >
 > When they could get a hundred for their pains,